Resident Head FAQs

 The RH position requires a fair amount of time.
 In addition to hosting weekly study breaks, House meetings and being available for your residents, RHs are required to attend bi-weekly staff meetings and regularly scheduled quarterly in-services.
 Resident Heads should be in the House when residents are present, such as late evenings and weekends.

-College Housing expects that you spend a minimum of 4-5 evenings per week in your house, available to your residents.
+Housing & Residence Life expects that you spend a minimum of 4-5 evenings per week in your house, available to your residents.

 Resident Heads are provided a variety of training opportunities, including in-services prior to the start your appointment, extensive training in fall (typically the first 2 weeks of September), and quarterly in-services during the academic year.
 Training dates will be shared during the spring quarter prior to your appointment.